nopnop2002/esp-idf-mpu6050-dmp/README.md

 You can change it as you like.

-# Using IMU Filter
-You can use Kalman and Madgwick filters instead of DMP.
-DMP estimates Euler angles in-device, whereas these filters estimate Euler angles purely in software.

 # View Euler angles using PyTeapot
 You can view Euler angles using [this](https://github.com/thecountoftuscany/PyTeapot-Quaternion-Euler-cube-rotation) tool.